 Maintaining shift linkage adjustment is important to assure proper transmission function.
-Your POLARIS dealer can assist in resolving any shifting problems.
+Your POLARIS dealer or other qualified person can assist in resolving any shifting problems.

 Do not attempt to shift the transmission while the vehicle is moving or damage to the transmission could result.
 Always shift when the vehicle is stationary and the engine is at idle.